RPGroup-PBoC/mscl_survival/doc/section_2_introduction.md

 number regimes beyond those of the wild-type expression level, we modified the Shine-Dalgarno (SD) sequence of this integrated construct allowing us to cover nearly three decades of MscL copy number.
-To probe survivability, we exposed cells to a large osmotic down-shock at controlled rates in a flow cell under a microscope, allowing the observation of the single-cell channel copy number and the resulting survivability of single cells.
+To probe survivability, we exposed cells to a large hypo-osmotic shock at controlled rates in a flow cell under a microscope, allowing the observation of the single-cell channel copy number and the resulting survivability of single cells.
 With this large set of single cell measurements, we approach the calculation of survival